vamnguyen/operor-interview-be/README.md

-## This is a backend project built with Node.js, Express, and TypeScript.
-It includes linting and formatting tools like ESLint and Prettier for maintaining code quality and consistency.
+## Built with Node.js, Express, Prisma and TypeScript.

 ### Development Setup